vivekcusat/hiring-assignments/autosuggest/bankrec-assignment/README.md

 We would like to remind you of a few important things:
 - Focus on the right stuff.
 Don't spend many hours on data wrangling and other stuff that does not show us your true skill-set.
 Instead, please make a few assumptions, and make sure to tell us about the assumptions you made.
 - We do not judge you on the accuracy of your predictive model, but on your problem solving skills.
 So don't spend all your time tweeking parameters.
-- Need to know your needs, like the maximum response time at prediction time or the importance of model interpretability?
-Please, either make up your own assuptions..
+- If you feel that you want to know more about the usecase so the you can better derive the external requirements (like the maximum response time at prediction time, or the importance of model interpretability)?
+Then you can either make up your own requirements assumptions (remember to tell us about these), or ask us.
 - Use what ever tech stack you feel comfortable using.

 ## Got stuck?
-You can always email Helge (helge.munk.jacobsen@visma.com) and ask for advice or just ask question to ensure you correctly understood the task.
+You can always email us and ask for advice or just ask question to ensure you correctly understood the task.
 This will not be seen as a sign of weakness, to the contrary it shows that fully understanding the problem is important to you.

 ## Suggestions for improvements?

-Please help us improve this assignment.
-Feel free to make a pull request!
+Please help us improve this assignment by suggesting changes, or making a pull request.